CT

 • Real-time information (weather, traffic, delays)

-• Budget tracking and expense splitting
+• Budget tracking and expense monitoring

 • Language translation and communication